sean-hill/map-around-mobile/README.md

 map-around-mobile
 =================

-Find events going on around right from your smartphone.
+Find events going on around you, right from your smartphone.